 After sitting down, you can take your order in no hurry.
 You can directly ask the waiter.
 If they are not very clear, they will ask the restaurant manager or chef.

-It is impolite to arrive at the western restaurant at 11:00 p.m. or 5:30 p.m., leave after a hurried meal, talk about business at the table, not pay attention to clothes, eat the main course too slowly and affect the next course, or just order the appetizer without the main course and dessert.
+It is impolite to arrive at a western restaurant at 11:00 p.m. or 5:30 p.m., leave after a hurried meal, talk about business at the table, not pay attention to clothes, eat the main course too slowly and affect the next course, or just order the appetizer without the main course and dessert.

-Although you can choose dessert, cheese, coffee, tea and so on for appetizers, different countries have different tipping habits.
+Although you can choose dessert, cheese, coffee, tea, and so on for appetizers, different countries have different tipping habits.
 But we must praise and thank you more.

 Don’t fiddle with the tableware on the table.
 Fold the napkin in half and gently place it on your lap.
 The napkin cloth can be used to wipe the mouth or hands.
 It should be folded into a triangle shape with diagonal lines or a square shape with parallel lines.
 All stains should be wiped inside, and the appearance always looks clean.
 When leaving the seat, even if it is temporary, you should take off the tablecloth and fold it into a square or triangle at will and put it on the side of the plate or the foot of the table, preferably on your own seat.